Knee Arthroscopy Dallas & Frisco, Texas

 The knees are an extremely important part of the body’s daily function, as they hold a large amount of weight and support a range of bodily movement.
 Unfortunately, because they support so much and allow such flexibility and movement, the knees are often prone to injury.
 This is especially true for those who participate in athletics or other rigorous physical activities.
 If you are experiencing chronic pain or discomfort around your knee joint, then it may be time to talk to one of our orthopedic surgeons about setting up an evaluation for Dallas knee arthroscopy surgery.

-At SPORT Orthopedics + Rehabilitation, our orthopedic surgeons are the area’s leading specialists in arthroscopic knee surgery.
+At SPORT Orthopedics + Physical Therapy, our orthopedic surgeons are the area’s leading specialists in arthroscopic knee surgery.
 Our best knee doctors in Dallas will assess your specific injury and provide a course of treatment that is best suited for you, whether that be arthroscopic surgery or another plan of action.
 To learn more about this procedure in detail or to schedule an appointment, call (469) 200-2832 today or leave us your contact information using our convenient online form.
 Other arthroscopic procedures we perform include arthroscopic rotator cuff repair, hip arthroscopy, wrist arthroscopy, and more.

 What Is Knee Arthroscopy?